litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 If something breaks in an unexpected way, the unsafe parts of the code must become primary suspects, so keep it as clear, simple and documented as possible.

+If the use of `unsafe` really improves the performances, add some benchmarks in order to prove it, and if one day the gap between the `safe` and `unsafe` implementation is getting close, consider moving back to the all-safe implementation.

+In any case, if you **do** have `unsafe` in your code, *test it extensively*, plug your CI to perform the tests before any merge, and make sure all of it is well tested.

 ## Limit the scale of your software

 - If you *add a data* struct to some `Vec` everytime someone connects to your server,